 Close to Silveira Beach, My Angra Charming House in Angra do Heroísmo on Terceira Island has a range of rooms and studios all tastefully designed.
 This 19th century house, with a mixture of ancient and contemporary architecture, is a relaxing place to stay and the staff are both kind and helpful.
 Book your room.

-My Bed in Pico has a range of neat, nicely furnished rooms that have a nice cozy feel to them.
+For a range of neat, nicely furnished rooms that have a nice cozy feel to them, this accommodation can’t be beaten.
 Location is great for the Madalena harbour on Pico and nearby restaurants, although there’s a very good one on the ground floor.
 The host is super helpful.
 Just be aware of the stairs; they’re quite steep and there’s no elevator.
 See these lovely photos.

 Whilst in São Jorge, enjoy a farm stay at Abrigo da Cascata.
 It’s a very peaceful place, quite isolated from the rest of the island and just right if you want to recharge your batteries or enjoy hiking.
 A very restful place to spend time.
 See availability.